enzomendez315/Lox_Compiler/README.md

 Instead, the best way to model syntax tree nodes is by using the Visitor pattern, which combines functional and object-oriented programming.
 With this design choice, we can define all of the behavior for a new operation on a set of types (in this case multiple different classes) in one place, without having to touch the types themselves.
 So we define a separate interface, and each operation that can be performed on expressions is a new class that implements that interface.
 To perform an operation on an expression, we call its `accept()` method and pass in the visitor for the operation we want to execute.
 That way we can use that method for as many visitors as we want without ever having to touch the expression classes again.

+The leaves of an expression tree are literals.
+A literal is a bit of syntax that produces a value when it is evaluated at runtime.
+During scanning, the program produces the runtime value and puts it in a token that is later consumed by the parser.
+So the interpreter simply pulls it back out when evaluating the literal.

+To evaluate a grouping expression, the interpreter recursively evaluates the subexpression inside.
+This subexpression is what exists inside the parantheses.

+Like grouping expressions, unary expressions have a single subexpression that needs to be evaluated first.
+Once the operand expression is evaluated, the unary operator is applied to the result.

+Unlike unary expressions, binary expressions have two operands to evaluate using the appropriate operator.

 ## Error Handling
 Since it is up to the program to notify the user of anything that could have gone wrong, the program has an error function that reports to the user that there is some syntax error on a given line.